rogueeeee/patchii2/docs/development.md

 ## Building
 [Build script](#Build-Script) • [Client](#Building-Client) • [Injector](#Building-Injector) • [Loader](#Building-Loader)

-You can switch to the *stable* branch of the repository for stability, This can be done by executing the command `git switch stable`.

 ### Build-Script
 A python script is provided to automatically setup the required binary headers and build the entire project.